shnupta/LearnCTheHardWay/README.md

 - Day 21: 25/5/16 - Ex26 part 4 (i guess), tried analysing some more but still stuck on Shell_exec function in shell.c, asked for help from author
 - Day 22: 29/5/16 - Ex26 part 5
 - Day 23: 30/5/16 - Ex26 part 6
+- Day 24: 31/5/16 - Ex26 part 7, finished writing all source files and compiles, but error when installing - cannot cleanup before build

 <h4>FULL LIST OF EXERCISES:</h4>
 <ul>